 Moreover, all logged-in users (including users of our free Basic plan) also see the waypoints along the vessel track with the same colour and an arrow based on the course (or heading if the speed is below 2 knots) of the vessel at each respective position.

 If you hover over each position, you will be able to see the speed, course, and timestamp at each waypoint.

 Subscribers to our Voyage Data service, are also able to see another colour contour encompassing the track line.
 This contour displays the weather conditions (wind speed) at the respective timestamp of each position, according to the below gradient.

 Across the inner side, there are corresponding wind barbs indicating the speed, direction, and strength of the wind.
 The corresponding barbs are based on the speed of the above gradient.
 You may also find more information about them here.

 Vessel Events visualisation

-If you are a subscribers to our Vessel Events service you will also be able to see all identified events along the vessel past-track all.
+If you are subscribed to our Vessel Events service you can also see all identified events along the vessel past-track all.

 These events are indicated with an ‘i’ and distinguished in importance by colour as follows.

 - Green is for low importance informational events, such as crossed strait, timezone changed etc